rafaelpaz/jsf-example/README.md

 To replicate the bug, it's necessary to use the standalone.xml in the wildfly folder, which contains the cache configuration above.

-Package tha app with maven:
+Package the app with maven:
 `mvn clean package`

 Copy the file target/jsf-example.war to the deployments folder of Wildfly, or just build and run a Docker image: